prashantrahul141/kuwahara-filter/README.md

 kuwahara-filter.exe --filename "your_image.jpg" --kernel 12
 ```

 kernel can be any interger above 3 and not divisble by 2.
+With testing I have found a value somewhere around 7 - 15 works the best.